Special Educational Needs and Disability Policy

 - The school has access to a wide range of services (for example Stockport Family) which are funded by those services for children who meet the relevant criteria.

-- School employs a Therapist for plan for four days.
+- School employs a Therapist for play for four days.

 - School pays for the services of a Speech Therapist for 3 hours per week to work with identified learners.